vrk-kpa/suomifi-ui-components/src/core/Form/Checkbox/Checkbox.md

 ### Group error status

-The ChexboxGroup can have a `groupStatus` which is passed down to all children.
+The CheckboxGroup can have a `groupStatus` which is passed down to all children.
 An individual Checkbox inside the group can still have its own status which will override the group status.

 Always use a descriptive `groupStatusText` with the error status.
+It uses `aria-live="polite"`, and will be read automatically by screen readers.
+The `statusText` for individual Checkboxes uses `aria-live="assertive"` and could override the group status.

 ```js
 import { Checkbox, CheckboxGroup } from 'suomifi-ui-components';